Learn basic HTML formatting you can use to format content in your posts and pages.

-<del></del>Use this HTML tag to indicate text that has been deleted from your existing content.
-Many browsers will typically display this as striked-through text.
+<del></del>Use this HTML tag to mark text considered deleted from a page or post.
+Most web browsers will typically display this as strikethrough text.

-<ins></ins>This HTML tag is used to highlight text that has been inserted into a post or page.
-Many web browsers typically display this as underlined text.
+<ins></ins>This HTML tag is used to mark text considered as having been inserted into your content.
+Most browsers will typically display this as underlined text.

-<ul></ul>Use this HTML tag to insert an unordered list into your post.
+<ul></ul>Select this menu button to insert an unordered list into your post.
 Unordered lists usually appear as a list of items preceded by bullets.
-Note: use this tag together with the
+Note: use this formatting tag together with the

 <li>tag (see below) in order for bullet lists to display correctly.

-<li></li>This HTML tag is used to insert or turn your selected text into a list item.
+<li></li>Choose this button to insert or turn your selected text into a list item.
 (This tag should be used in conjunction with the ul or ol tag).

-<code></code>This HTML tag is used to display code (like html tags) in your text.
-If you don’t use these tags to surround the code you want to display, WordPress will apply your tags and you will get errors (e.g. missing text).
+<code></code>This HTML tag is used to display code (like html formatting tags) in your text.
+If you don’t use these tags to surround the code you want to display, WordPress will convert your tags and you will get errors (e.g. missing text).
 Note: content added inside the

 - Add Media button – Click this button to insert media into your content (e.g. images, videos, audio files).
-This button displays for both the Visual and Text editors.
+This button appears whether you’re using the Visual or Text editor tabs.

-HTML Content Builders
+HTML Content Editors

 Kompozer – Free HTML Editor

 KompoZer is Free Open Source software built as a complete web authoring system that combines web file management and easy-to-use WYSIWYG web page editing.
 It’s designed to be extremely easy to use, especially for non-technical computer users who just want to create attractive, professional-looking web pages without needing to know HTML or web coding.
-You can build HTML-based content with this application, then use plugins that let you insert code into your WP posts or pages.
+You can build HTML-based content with this application, then use plugins that let you insert code into your posts or pages.

-Thrive Content Builder
+Content Builder – WordPress Plugin

-WordPress Visual/Text Editor
+WordPress Visual Editor

-Let’s go through an example, so you can see how this can easily be done.
+Let’s go through an example, so you can see how easily this can be done.